sxcer/sxc_winbuild/README.md

 likely a function of msys2 and not any real improvements in nitrogenetics' instructions.

-In the simplest case, running this script with no args builds everything all the way up to and including sexcoin-qt.

-It also provides a few arguments to allow for repeating or focusing on specific parts of the build process.
+It provides a few options to allow for repeating or focusing on specific parts of the build process.

 Building of bitcoin-qt is supported, but disabled by default.
 You simply